 In North Carolina, a juvenile delinquent is any person between the ages of 6 and 16 who is found in violation of the law.
 Prior to 2017, North Carolina law stated that anyone 16 or older was to be automatically charged as an adult.

-Beginning in December 2019, however, some 16- and 17-year-olds will be able to have their cases heard in juvenile court.
-This will apply to those charged with misdemeanors or low-level felonies, such as larceny, break-ins, and other non-violent crimes.
+However, in December 2019 some 16- and 17-year-olds were able to have their cases heard in juvenile court.
+This was applied to those charged with misdemeanors or low-level felonies, such as larceny, break-ins, and other non-violent crimes.

 Types of Juvenile Cases